07 Aug What Is Upper Pole Fullness?

 Exercise

 Just as you can tone your arms, abs, and legs, there are exercises that can help to tone the muscles under your breasts.
-While these exercises can’t directly increase upper pole fullness since breasts are primarily made of fatty tissue and not muscle, they can help to lift and firm your breasts, creating (in some cases) the illusion of a fuller upper pole.
+While these exercises can’t directly increase upper pole fullness since breasts are primarily made of fatty tissue and not muscle, they can help lift and firm the underlying muscles which can in turn make your breasts appear fuller.

 Good posture can go a long way in altering the appearance of your breasts.
 When you slouch, your breasts also move forward, reducing upper pole fullness.
 But when you stand or sit up straight, your breasts appear more lifted, which can help to increase the appearance of upper pole fullness.
 Moreover, maintaining good posture is important for overall spine health.